-I have a BA and MA degree in Social Anthropology, and a MSc degree in a health profession.
+I have an MA degree in Social Anthropology and a MSc degree in a health profession.
 I am engaged in professional development training in both more traditional, as well as somatic, psychotherapeutic approaches.
-I am also returning to my love of writing and creating art.
-Mental health and trauma healing are key interests for me and I have recently become fascinated with archetypal and soul-based approaches to psychotherapy, which I intend to explore further through this website platform.
+Mental health and trauma healing are key interests for me and I have recently become fascinated with archetypal and soul-based approaches to psychotherapy.
+I love weaving concepts of psychology and psychotherapy into my astrological interpretations.